cloudmesh-community/book/chapters/prg/julia/julia-docopts.md

 ## Installation

-Again, most of Julia's packages that are not in the base code are contained within git repositories. [@getting-started].
+Again, most of Julia's packages that are not in the base code are contained within git repositories. [@julia-getting-started].
 To get started with DocOpts in Julia, issue the following command within the Julia
 REPL: